 #team-member-updates

 Slack Channel and begin any additional onboarding or offboarding necessary.
-Before the new manager makes the transfer announcement they must confirm with the team members current manager that the current team has been informed about the team members new position and transfer.If the team member is staying in the current benchmark for the Job Family, but changing their Specialty or Department (ex: moving from Plan to Secure or moving from Development to Infrastructure), the above steps will be followed.
-Solely the recruitment procedure might be shortened if the requirements for the role are the same.
-At a minimum we would ask for the hiring manager to have an interview with the team member.
+Before the new manager makes the transfer announcement they must confirm with the team members current manager that the current team has been informed about the team members new position and transfer.If the team member is staying in the current Job Family, but changing their Specialty or Department (ex: moving from Plan to Secure or moving from Development to Infrastructure), the above steps will be followed.
+The recruitment procedure might be shortened if the requirements for the role are the same.
+At a minimum we ask that the hiring manager interview the team member.

-If selected for the role, a Letter of Adjustment will be sent by the Total Rewards team outlining the changes to department and specialty for the Total Rewards team to process in Workday.
-If the current manager needs to backfill the role they should reach out to the Finance Partner.
+If selected for the role, a Letter of Adjustment will be sent by the People Connect Team outlining the changes to department and specialty for the People Connect team to process in Workday.
+If the current manager needs to backfill the role, they should reach out to the Finance Partner.

-Slack channel and begin any additional onboarding or offboarding necessary.If a GitLab team-member is chosen for a new role, the managers should agree on a reasonable and speedy transfer plan.
-Up to 4 weeks is usually a reasonable period, but good judgment should be used on completing the transfer in a way that is the best interest of the company, impacted people, and projects.
+Slack channel and begin any additional onboarding or offboarding necessary.If a GitLab team member is chosen for a new role, the managers should agree on a reasonable and speedy transfer plan.
+Up to 4 weeks is usually a reasonable period, but good judgment should be used on completing the transfer in a way that is in the best interest of the company, impacted people, and projects.

 Delaying transfers should be avoided to ensure a good team member experience for the transferring individual, however, if due to extenuating circumstances a transfer date needs to be pushed out, both managers need to agree on a new transfer date to communicate to the team member.

-It is the manager’s responsibility to be honest with the team member about their performance as it relates their promotion readiness.
-If the manager agrees that the team member is ready, then they will be promoted to the next level.
+It is the manager’s responsibility to be honest with the team member about their performance as it relates to their promotion readiness.
+If the manager agrees that the team member is ready, then they will follow the cyclical promotion calibration process.
 If they do not think the team member is ready for the promotion, they should walk through their career development document, as well as work on a promotion plan with the team member.
 The manager should be clear that the team member is not ready for the promotion at this time and what they need to work on.
 If the team member would still like to submit an application for the role after the conversation with their manager, they can apply and go through the same interview process as external candidates.
 The recruiter will confirm with the manager that the promotion readiness conversation has taken place before the internal interview process starts.

 If the role is in a completely different job family (within their own division or in a completely different division, for example, if a Product Designer is interested in a Product Manager role), the team member must submit an application via the posting on GitLab’s internal job board on Greenhouse.